Electronic health records in the United States: Quality

-Studies call into question whether, in real life, EMRs improve the quality of care.
-2009 produced several articles raising doubts about EMR benefits.
+Studies call into question whether, in real life, EHRs improve the quality of care.
+2009 produced several articles raising doubts about EHR benefits.
 A major concern is the reduction of physician-patient interaction due to formatting constraints.
 For example, some doctors have reported that the use of check-boxes has led to fewer open-ended questions.

 Meaningful use

 The main components of meaningful use are: